Heimir Hallgrímsson: Club

-In 1993, while playing with the men's senior team of Höttur, he coached their women's team, helping the team come first in the second tier and achieve promotion.
-Alongside working as a dentist in Vestmannaeyjar, he started coaching the town's women's senior team, ÍBV, guiding them towards the top of the Icelandic women's Premier league, gaining places in the table each year.
-In 2002, he was hired as assistant coach for the men's team of ÍBV, being their coach for the last games of the season after the coach was fired.
+In 1993, while playing with the men's senior team of Höttur, he coached their women's team; the team came first in the second tier and achieved promotion.
+While working as a dentist in Vestmannaeyjar, he started coaching the town's women's senior team, ÍBV, guiding them towards the top of the Icelandic women's Premier league, gaining places in the table each year.
+In 2002, he was hired as assistant coach for the men's team of ÍBV, and was their coach for the last games of the season after the previous coach was dismissed; the team finished 7th.
 In 2003, he again took over the women's team, guiding them to two 2nd-place finishes in the league and two cup finals, with ÍBV winning the second one in 2004.

-He did not coach any club in 2005 but again took over as the coach for the ÍBV men team mid-season in 2006, managing the team in the last 6 matches but failing to prevent relegation.
-He remained this time as coach and got the team promoted in the 2008 season, finishing 10th out of 12 in the top division in 2009 before managing two 3rd-place finishes in a row in 2010 and 2011.
+He did not coach any club in 2005, but again took over as the coach for the ÍBV men's team mid-season in 2006, managing the team in the last 6 matches.
+He failed to prevent relegation; the team came in 10th.
+He remained this time as coach and the team was promoted in the 2008 season.
+They finished 10th out of 12 in the top division in 2009 but achieved two 3rd-place finishes in a row in 2010 and 2011.